ershovandrey/shrt/README.md

 make drush status
 ```
 8. Now you can access the URL shortener service using URL [http://sh.rt](http://sh.rt).
-9. Log in as the admin, run the command, and use generated URL
+9. Log in as the admin - run the command, and use generated URL
 ```shell
 make drush uli
 ```